Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

-If your relatives swap legends about an “Indian princess” in the family tree or your lineage claims other American Indian ancestors, the subscription website Ancestry.com has some to help you separate history from lore.
-The genealogy powerhouse partnered with the Oklahoma Historical Society to digitize and index 3.2 million Native American records.
+If your relatives swap legends about a “Cherokee princess” in the family tree or your lineage claims other Native American ancestors, Ancestry.com has some tools to help you separate history from lore.
+Many of the records that Ancestry offers are due to a partnership with the Oklahoma Historical Society that added and indexed millions of Native American records on the site.
 Most include images of original documents as well as transcriptions.

 The collection is strongest on records of tribes forcibly relocated to Indian Territory (present-day Oklahoma) in the 19th century.
 Most notably, these include the Five Civilized Tribes that originally lived in the southeastern United States: the Cherokee, Chickasaw, Choctaw, Creek and Seminole.
 But you’ll also find records on tribes from other parts of the country, such as the Delaware, that eventually were pushed into Indian Territory.
 And the US Indian Census Rolls include those living on reservations anywhere, along with others who maintained formal ties with a tribe under federal supervision.
 The censuses were to be taken yearly from 1885 to 1940, though Bureau of Indian Affairs agents didn’t always comply with Congress’ order.
 Here’s how to take advantage of this vast collection:

 1. To start searching the site’s Native American resources, go to the main collection search page.

 This American Indian Records landing page makes an efficient jumping-off point for all the relevant resources—without muddying the waters with irrelevant results.
 Type in as much or as little as you know.